cybergis/real_time_heat_exposure_with_LBSMD/README.md

 1. Generate a ssh key by: ssh-keygen

-2. Retrieve your ssh key and send it to email flu8@illinois.edu
+2a.
+Retrieve your ssh key and send it to corresponding author

 3. Authorized used will be given the permission to retrive Twitter data on Keeling